-The following table sets forth the par amount of bonds issued and expected to be issued during the 2014 through 2018 fiscal years to implement those years of the 2014-2017 Capital Commitment Plan and fiscal year 2018 of the Ten-Year Capital Strategy.
+The following table sets forth the par amount of bonds issued and expected to be issued during the 2014 through 2018 fiscal years to implement the 2014-2018 Capital Commitment Plan.
 See "Section VIII: INDEBTEDNESS-Indebtedness of the City and Certain Other Entities."